POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Methodology

 We use IPAPack++ \cite{zhu-etal-2025-zipa} for training.
 It is an open source corpus of roughly 17,000 hours of multilingual speech with paired orthographic and phonemic transcriptions.
 We will release all data processing scripts to make \POWSM fully reproducible.

 G2P-generated transcriptions have been manually inspected and cleaned.
-Following \citet{samir2024efficiently}, we remove Interlingua and 10 noisy FLEURS languages.
 Utterances longer than 300 phones are filtered out.
 IPA sequences are normalized to Unicode NFD (Canonical Decomposition); English G2P sequences are further refined with rule-based corrections to fix voice-onset time issues (see Appendix \autoref{sec:appendix-engg2p}).

-To prevent IPA tokens from being confused with graphemes, sequences are split into phone tokens with diacritics and modifiers attached, following PanPhon \cite{panphon}, and enclosed in slashes (e.g., \textipa{/p\super{h}Os@m/} $\rightarrow$ \textipa{/p\super{h}/ /O/ /s/ /@/ /m/}).
+To prevent IPA tokens from being confused with graphemes, sequences are split into tokens with diacritics and modifiers attached through greedy trie search of PanPhon phone entries \cite{panphon} and enclosed in slashes (e.g., \textipa{/p\super{h}Os@m/} $\rightarrow$ \textipa{/p\super{h}/ /O/ /s/ /@/ /m/}).